pwittchen/InfiniteScroll/README.md

 Motivation
 ----------

-For a long time, I couldn't find the right implementation of the infinite scroll AKA endless scroll for Android.
+For a long time I couldn't find the right implementation of the infinite scroll AKA endless scroll for Android.
 A few solutions I've found weren't production ready, weren't working correctly or had too many features.
 I wanted to have small, easy and flexible solution to implement infinite scroll for Android, which works with `RecyclerView` from the newest Android API.
 That's why this project was created.

 Usage
 -----